• Level of education

 Analytical methods

-This course includes lectures, a practical session and practical work to apply the immunotechniques taught in this course.
+This course unit includes lectures, tutorials, and practical work allowing students to apply the immunological techniques taught in this course unit.

 Read more